menandmice/micetro_docs/guides/user-manual/managing_dns_zones.rst

 .. _secondary-zone:

-Secondary Zone
+Secondary zone
 """""""""""""""
 When creating a secondary zone, you must provide the zone name and either the IP address or hostname of the primary servers that hold the zone of which you are creating a secondary copy.

 .. _stub-zone:

-Stub Zone
+Stub zone
 """""""""""
 When creating a stub zone, you must provide the zone name and one or more primary servers for the zone being copied.

 .. _static-stub-zone:

-Static-stub Zone
+Static-stub zone
 """"""""""""""""
 When creating a static-stub zone, you must provide the zone name and a target DNS server.
 To configure how the zone should be resolved, specify either hostnames or IP addresses in the :guilabel:`Zone Options` step.